Wise Bites: March 26, 2021

 Happy Friday,

 Congratulations, you have completed another work week!
-Hopefully you have finished it as a better version of yourself when you started it on Monday.
+Hopefully, you have finished it as a better version of yourself than when you started it on Monday.
 Now you can ride that wave into the weekend.

 Take a moment to consume an illuminating review of a segment from a book, a few quotes that will capture your attention, and a thought-provoking find from the internet - small bites of wisdom.
-Here is the Wise Bites memo for you to consider for the week.
+Here is the Wise Bites memo for your consideration this week.

 Book Segment

-This week I want to share a book segment review from Blink, The Power of Thinking Without Thinking by Malcom Gladwell.
-Gladwell seamlessly weaves scientific research findings from diverse fields into an anecdotal style that gets the reader to see ordinary things in new ways.
-In this work, Gladwell brings to light an area of psychology, rapid cognition, to help us better understand what is behind our ability to make quick decisions.
+This week, I want to share a book segment review from Blink: The Power of Thinking Without Thinking by Malcom Gladwell.
+Gladwell seamlessly weaves scientific research findings from diverse fields into an anecdotal style that prompts readers to see ordinary things in new ways.
+In this work, Gladwell introduces the field of rapid cognition to help us better understand what lies behind our ability to make quick decisions.
 The three major concepts that I learned about were:

-The benefit of quick decisions - decisions made quickly can every bit as good those made cautiously and deliberately.
+1. The benefit of quick decisions - decisions made quickly can be every bit as good as those made cautiously and deliberately.

 Quotes